qfwc258/circuidipity/content/2014-09-26-pingparade4.rst

 0. Download install image
 -------------------------

+.. role:: warning

-**WARNING:** OpenWrt builds different install images for different devices.
+:warning:`WARNING!` OpenWrt builds different install images for different devices.
 Consult the `Table of Hardware <http://wiki.openwrt.org/toh/start>`_ to confirm that your router is supported and read the wiki entry for your particular device to identify the correct image.
 It is **easy to brick a device** (render inoperable) using an incorrect install image.

 TL-WR841N is an **ar71xx** device.
 Download the most recent VERSION (**14.07** as of 10-02):